Actual-Chat/actual-chat/docs/Tasks.md

 - ~~New Active Chats UX [AY]~~

 - Critical bugs:
     - Share into the app: sometimes auto-navigation instantly closes share modal [DF]
     - 2 "Notes" chats on dev / no upgrade on prod [AK]
     - Android: echo problem is still there, but only sometimes on S23
     - Android: language switch triggers "No mic access" modal [AK]
     - "No mic access" -> "OK" shouldn't be there / should have "X" instead
     - "Open [Settings] to grant microphone access permission" should be a separate bullet point there
     - ~~iOS: background playback issues [AK]~~
     - ~~iOS 16.1.1 - exit on startup [AK]~~
     - ~~Hot restart / WebView close: make sure the old view doesn't record [AK]~~
     - ~~Audio: use mono playback on Android?
 [AK]~~
     - "Verify phone" hangs the UI [Frol]
     - ~~Audio on iPhone: the latest prod version still triggers "no access to mic" sometimes [AK]~~
     - Investigate white screen issue [AY]
 - Important, but not critical bugs:
     - Chat: scrolling issues [AK]
     - Audio: use MediaStreamAudioSourceNode for EAC workaround instead of Audio element [AK]

-ASAP:
+Next week:

+- Onboarding: pre-create chats page
+- Onboarding: request mic access permission
+- Onboarding: request notification permission
+- Onboarding: request contacts permission
 - Check what's off w/ tracing / activities
-- HEIC support
+- HEIC support?

 Near-term: